housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-18-thinking-prpl.markdown

 };
 {% endhighlight %}

-With `runtimeCaching`, we can add a URL pattern and define a specific strategy for how our service worker can handle results fetched from it.
-In this example, we use the `networkFirst` strategy which means the service worker will always know to retreive the contents from the network and serve it to the browser.
+With `runtimeCaching`, we can add an array of URL patterns and define a specific caching strategy for each.
+Different caching strategies allow us to control how our service worker can handle caching results fetched from a URL.
+In this example, we use the `networkFirst` strategy which means the service worker will always know to retrieve the contents from the network and serve it to the user.
 However, it will also always update its pre-cached results with the latest data.
 If the network happens to fail, the service worker will serve its cached information and the user can see older data instead of _no data at all_.

 Although extremely useful for applications where data is changing frequently, `networkFirst` isn't the only caching strategy we can use.
 Let's quickly go over the others:

 * `cacheFirst`: If there is no cached data, a network request is made and the results are cached.
-After that, the cache will only serve it's data and no network requests will be made.
+After that, the cache will only serve its data and no network requests will be made.
 This can be useful for handling things in an offline-first manner.
 * `staleWhileRevalidate`: Mostly suited for serving non-critical data to the user as fast as possible, this approach is used to serve cached data to the user quickly at first.
 A network request is also made in parallel with the request made to the cache.
 When the network request is complete, the cache is updated.
 * `cacheOnly`: Only retrieve resources from the cache and do not rely on the network at all.
 However, `cacheFirst` is more commonly used for offline-first patterns.
 * `networkOnly`: Only retrieve resources from the network and do not have any data cached.
-This may not be commonly used but may be suited for data that cannot be cached.
+This may not be commonly used but may be suitable for data that cannot be cached.

 <aside>
   <p>The Workbox <a href="https://developers.google.com/web/tools/workbox/modules/workbox-strategies">documentation</a> and the <a href="https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/">Offline Cookbook</a> go into more detail about each of the different strategies.</p>